 Named for the late Pulitzer Prize winner and Illinois Poet Laureate Gwendolyn Brooks, the Illinois Emerging Writers Competition provides a unique opportunity and outlet for recognizing new literary talent in the state.
 The competition is open to Illinois residents age 18 and over, and has an annual entry deadline of June 30.

 Cash prizes are awarded for first ($500), second ($300) and third place ($100), and winning poems are submitted for possible publication in Illinois literary magazines, including:

-The winners of the twelfth annual Illinois Emerging Writers Competition were announced by Secretary of State and State Librarian Jesse White on December 19, 2016.
+The winners of the 13th annual Illinois Emerging Writers Competition were announced by Secretary of State and State Librarian Jesse White on November 29, 2017.
 Read the complete press release.

 - Gwen Harrison

 - Dave Joens

 - Allan Johnston

 - Gloria Kroc